jldevelops/aaprox/README.md

 It allows to do free operations (except withdrawals) until run out of donated bytes (default case).

-AA adds trigger unit fees to user balance if there are more bytes than `$FEE_LIMIT`
+AA adds trigger unit fees to user balance if there are more bytes than `$FREE_LIMIT`

 User address can give permission to any other address using `approve`.